Natural Gas & Propane Safety

 Excess Gas Flow Valve Notice

 If a gas service is installed to your home, you have the option to purchase an Excess Flow Valve (EFV) to be installed by NorthWestern Energy.
-An EFV is intended to stop the flow of gas if the service line is severed.
+An EFV is intended to reduce the flow of gas if the service line is severed.
 The EFV Valve is placed in the service line where it leaves the gas main.

-An EFV will stop the flow of gas only if the service line is severely damaged.
+An EFV will reduce the flow of gas only if the service line is severely damaged.
 It is important to note that an EFV will not protect you from a leak or broken line inside your home, or a small leak on the line in your yard.
 An example of when the valve provides protection is in the event the gas service is damaged from digging or extreme ground movement.

 As required by the U.S. Department of Transportation (DOT), we are notifying you that an EFV that meets the minimum prescribed DOT performance standards, is available for installation on your natural gas service line.